aklump/drupal_field_tag/documentation/source/_overview.md

 {% include('developers.md') %}

-## Tagging During Migration
+## Migrations

-Here's an example of how you might tag an image field during a migration, this assumes field_images is already set up with field tagging and that 1) your source has no field tags or 2) you wish to replace those existing field tags.
+Here's an example of how you might tag an image field during a migration, this assumes `field_images` has field tagging enabled and that 1) your source has no field tags or 2) you wish to replace those existing field tags.

     process:
       field_images: